groschi24/QuickConvert/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions or suggestions, please open an issue in the repository or contact the maintainer at [groschi24@example.com](mailto:groschi24@example.com).

 ---

 QuickConvert is developed and maintained by [groschi24](https://github.com/groschi24).
 Enjoy converting units with ease!